mkoncz/ivosjatek/README.md

-Ivosjatek.hu is a web based drinking game.
+Ivosjatek.hu is a web-based drinking game.
 It is available in English and Hungarian language.

 The project started in 2017.